loelkes/calcardbackup/README.md

 Arguments in capital letters to options are mandatory.
 Paths (FILE / DIRECTORY) are absolute paths or relative paths to working directory.
+If a path begins with a tilde-slash combinantion ~/, the tilde is replaced with ${HOME}

 -a | --address URL
        Pass URL of ownCloud Installation to script.